 You don't need lots of special equipment to row.
 Just wear comfortable clothes that you can move in.
 Shorts, trousers or leggings without pockets are most comfortable.
 You will get hot when you are rowing so wear layers that you can take off or put back on as needed.

 During the summer months you will need trainers or shoes/sandals that you do not mind getting wet or muddy.
-In winter you will need waterproof footwear.
+In winter you will need waterproof footwear (short, loose 'wellies' are fine).